nestofsaws/comics/Readme.md

 *primary*
 >Applied to a DIV tag.
 Enables CSS styles to be applied to the SECTION.id="content".

+*create-title*
+>Applied to a FORM tag.
+A non-idempotent update link that posts a new title with the specified metadata.
+The element must be set to FORM.method="post".

 *create-issue*
 >Applied to a FORM tag.
 A non-idempotent update link that posts a new issue with the specified metadata.
 The element must be set to FORM.method="post".